Protein Aid Scheme

 The Protein Aid Scheme is a payment to farmers for growing beans, peas, and lupins.
 These crops, which are nitogren-fixing, provide important environmental benefits.
 They are also a domestically-produced source of protein for animal feed.

-If your login or password are expired and need to be renewed please contact the Department’s helpdesk.
+If your login or password are expired and need to be renewed please contact the Department’s helpdesk as set out below.